From start to finish, we guide you in all divorce-related matters.

 2. Complete our Client Information Form

-Prior to your free divorce consultation meeting, we request that each of you complete our online client information form so that your Divorce Guide has an overview of your situation.
-We will never share your information with anyone.
+Prior to your free divorce consultation meeting, I will send you a client information form to complete.
+I will never share your information with anyone.

 3. Watch the Orientation Video

 Watch this brief orientation video (8 minutes), which explains the “Agreement to Mediate” form to be signed during the free divorce consultation.
 As you watch, write down any questions that arise.

 Are you uncertain and wondering “Should I get a divorce?”

 What if your spouse is in denial about divorce, won’t talk about it, or schedule an appointment?

 Read more about Oregon divorce laws and free divorce advice.